Scenario-Cloud/web-developer-exam/README.md

 12. Setup all of the data persisting and business logic into a Web API.

-BONUS: Create a API method that will return the below object type:
+BONUS: Create a API method that will return a list of the below object type:

 ```c#
 public class DocumentInfo